cunnie/docs/ntp_too_expensive.md

 ### 2. Capture NTP Packets

-First we enable packet tracing on our firewall for all NTP packets coming from our internal machines:
+First we enable packet tracing on our firewall (which is named `lana` because Lana said it was okay to name the firewall after her.
+Thanks Lana!) for all NTP packets coming from our internal machines:

 ```
-ssh lana # our firewall is named Lana
+ssh lana
+# we use `tmux` so that we can safely exit our ssh session without
+# terminating the tcpdump command:
 tmux
 # `em0` is our firewall's inside interface; we save the tcpdump output
 # to a file for later examination: